October 25, 2022

 We get this question regularly.
 Our firm happens to be certified by both organizations—and that puts us in rare company.
 Less than 5% of T&B firms across the United States hold dual certification from both AABC and NEBB.
 Here’s what you need to know.

-AABC (Associated Air Balance Council) was founded in 1965 by Arnold Pearl on the West Coast and Taylor Kahoe on the East Coast.
+AABC (Associated Air Balance Council) was founded in 1965 on the West Coast and the East Coast.
 Today, AABC’s National office is located in Washington, D.C.
-AABC was created to provide independent testing and establish a set of national standards for the HVAC industry.
+It was created to provide independent testing and establish national standards for the HVAC industry.

-NEBB (National Environmental Balancing Bureau) arrived six years later, in 1971.
-It was founded by the MCAA (Mechanical Contractors Association of America) and SMACNA (Sheet Metal & Air Conditioning National Association).
-NEBB was formed to provide testing and balancing certification and national standards specifically to the HVAC contractor industry.
-Its National office is located in the Washington, D.C. area, in Gaithersburg, Maryland.
+NEBB (National Environmental Balancing Bureau) arrived in 1971.
+It was founded by the MCAA (Mechanical Contractors Association of America) and SMACNA (Sheet Metal & Air Conditioning National Association) to provide testing and balancing certification and national standards.
+Its National office is located in Gaithersburg, Maryland.

-In 2000, NEBB and SMACNA separated, with NEBB becoming its own independent entity rather than remaining a division of MCAA and SMACNA.
+In 2000, NEBB became its own independent entity, separating from MCAA and SMACNA.

-The most important distinction between AABC and NEBB comes down to one word: independence.
+The most important distinction between AABC and NEBB comes down to one requirement: independence.

 AABC-certified firms must be independent.
 They cannot be affiliated with products, contractors, or engineers.
 This means AABC members truly represent third-party independent testing with no conflicts of interest.

 NEBB-certified firms may be associated with products, contractors, or engineers.
-This is significant: a NEBB-certified mechanical contractor can test and balance their own work.
-Because of this potential conflict of interest, most building specifications now require that testing be performed by an AABC or NEBB agency that is not affiliated with the installing contractor.
+A NEBB-certified mechanical contractor can test and balance their own work.
+This is significant—and it creates a potential conflict of interest.

 We have included a table to indicate other differences: